Rotary engine

-The rotary engine is an early type of internal combustion engine, usually designed with an odd number of cylinders per row in a radial configuration.
-The engine's crankshaft remained stationary in operation, while the entire crankcase and its attached cylinders rotated around it as a unit.
-Its main application was in aviation, although it also saw use in a few early motorcycles and automobiles.
+The rotary engine is a type of reciprocating internal combustion engine, usually designed with an odd number of cylinders per row in a radial configuration.
+In most designs, the engine's crankshaft remained stationary in operation, while the entire crankcase and its attached cylinders rotated around it as a unit.
+Its main application was in aviation, although it also saw use in some motorcycles and automobiles.

-This type of engine was widely used as an alternative to conventional inline engines (straight or V) during World War I and the years immediately preceding that conflict.
-It has been described as "a very efficient solution to the problems of power output, weight, and reliability".
+Rotary aero engines were widely used as an alternative to conventional inline engines (straight or V) during World War I and the years immediately preceding that conflict.
+They have been described as "a very efficient solution to the problems of power output, weight, and reliability".

-By the early 1920s, the inherent limitations of this type of engine had rendered it obsolete.
+By the early 1920s, rotary aero engines had largely been superseded by other engine configurations.

 Description

 Distinction between "rotary" and "radial" engines

-A rotary engine is essentially a standard Otto cycle engine, with cylinders arranged radially around a central crankshaft just like a conventional radial engine, but instead of having a fixed cylinder block with rotating crankshaft, the crankshaft remains stationary and the entire cylinder block rotates around it.
-In the most common form, the crankshaft was fixed solidly to the airframe, and the propeller was simply bolted to the front of the crankcase.
+A rotary engine is essentially an Otto cycle engine, usually with cylinders arranged radially around a central crankshaft like a conventional radial engine, but instead of having a fixed crankcase and cylinders with a rotating crankshaft, the crankcase and cylinders rotate as a unit relative to the crankshaft.
+In the most common form, the crankshaft was fixed solidly to the airframe, and the propeller was bolted to the front of the crankcase.

 Animation of a seven-cylinder rotary engine with every-other-piston firing order.

-This difference also has much impact on design (lubrication, ignition, fuel admission, cooling, etc.) and functioning (see below).
+This difference also has a significant impact on design (lubrication, ignition, fuel admission, cooling, etc.) and operation (see below).

 The Musée de l'Air et de l'Espace in Paris has on display a special, "sectioned" working model of an engine with seven radially disposed cylinders.
 It alternates between rotary and radial modes to demonstrate the difference between the internal motions of the two types of engine.